laminlabs/lamin-blog/docs/arc-virtual-cell-atlas.md

 ---

 The Arc Virtual Cell Atlas is the globally largest collection of homogeneously processed scRNA-seq datasets, available as a set of parquet and h5ad files on Google Cloud Storage.
-We mirror these datasets in a LaminDB instance to offer dedicated queries & lineage-aware dataset sharing through the open-source libraries `lamindb` & `laminr` and a GitHub-inspired UI.
+To offer queries by entities, a graphical user interace, and the lineage-aware sharing of datasets, we mirror the 2.5B transcriptional profiles in a LaminDB instance.
+The latency for queries of the 460k datasets is subsecond and data and metadata can easily be cached locally for efficient model training.

 The file-based access of the original Virtual Cell Atlas works well when you already know a file path, for example, an organism or plate folder.
-Accessing datasets that match a more complicated query like "Give me all count matrices created for human brain tissue and processed with pipeline X”, however, requires scanning directories and parquet files, with rather low latency and without an API that would be applicable in other settings.
+Accessing datasets that match a more complicated query like "Give me all count matrices created for human brain tissue and processed with pipeline X”, however, requires scanning directories and parquet files.
+This requires using an API that's not applicable in other settings, has rather high latency, and is not possible through a graphical user interface.
 LaminDB offers a query layer that can be used across many public and inhouse collections and is anchored in general registries for biological ontologies and operational metadata.

 <!-- prettier-ignore -->
 Entity | Examples | Source